railsjazz/railsochrome/README.md

 Project created just for fun and because of curiosity.

-The idea of this project is to print log messages from Rails app in Chrome console.
+The idea of this project is to print log messages from the Rails app in a Chrome console.
 It will work even if you have a simple JSON API call.

 What is funny it can print log messages from the models.
 Just call a class method `Railsochrome.log`.